CassioKruger/gmsh-language-vscode/README.md

 It matches with .geo and .pro files.

-It's an unofficial tool, but pretty useful.
+It's an unofficial tool, but really useful.
+PS: it looks good only with "One Dark" theme and I don't know why.
+Send me an email if you have any idea on how to improve it krugercassio@gmail.com

 # Screenshots
 ![image](https://user-images.githubusercontent.com/32344294/55523612-58e89f00-5660-11e9-9afe-4384739cd4d5.png)